 - Mix together the dry ingredients for the seitan, then mix in the wet.
 Knead until well combined, then cover and let rest for 15 minutes.
 Shape into a disc and cut into ~ 3/4-inch chunks.
 Toss the pieces in 1 tablespoon of oil and a sprinkling of salt and pepper.

 - Heat a large cast iron or nonstick skillet over medium and add the seitan chunks when hot (no need to add any extra oil).
 Fry for about 5 minutes, or until the chunks are lightly browned.
 Remove from pan and set aside.

 - Add another teaspoon of oil to the pan if needed, then add the onions and a pinch of salt.
 Cook the onions until lightly caramelized, about 10-15 minutes.

 - Add the garlic and bay leaves, and let cook for about 60 seconds.
-Add the flour and stir to coat, then add the browned seitan, broth, guiness, tomato paste, thyme, and worcestershire sauce.
+Add the flour and stir to coat, then add the browned seitan, carrots, potatoes, broth, guiness, tomato paste, thyme, and worcestershire sauce.
 Bring to a low boil, then turn the heat down and let simmer, covered, for 45-60 minutes until the vegetables are tender and seitan is cooked.
 Stir occasionally.

 - Remove the bay leaves and thyme sprigs, add salt and pepper to taste and serve!